 Many women can have a vaginal delivery after a C-section, but it’s important for your obstetrician to evaluate your previous incision site and decide whether it’s safe to attempt a vaginal delivery.
 A weak incision site can rupture during a vaginal delivery.

 Whether you know ahead of time that you’ll need a C-section or it’s a decision made during labor, you will enjoy a more natural experience with the doctors at Premier Women’s Care of Southwest Florida.
 To learn more about gentle C-sections, you can request a new patient appointment online.
 If you are already an established patient, you can book online through the patient portal.
-Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers, Cape Coral or Lehigh Acres.
+Or you can always call (239) 432-5858 to schedule a consultation with one of Premier Women’s Care of Southwest Florida’s women’s health-care providers in Fort Myers or Cape Coral.